neekware/nwx-logger/README.md

 # Note:

-1.  `@nwx/logger` depends on `@nwx/cfg` to access its config file and env variables.
+1. `@nwx/logger` depends on `@nwx/cfg` for accessing the log level.
 2. You may want to set the log level to `debug` for development and `warn` for production.
+3. `@nwx/logger` should be imported at the root level of your application.

 # Running the tests